|Machine type used||LightWriter Laser Marking System|

 The example shows laser marking black anodised aluminium.
 Removing the anodising creates high character contrast ideal for this application.

-Each block has details as to the use of each inlet/outlet facility for the engineers that will install at site.
+Each block adds details to the use of each inlet/outlet facility for the engineers that will install at site.

-The general consensus is that as the laser removes the anodised layer an oxide layer, very quickly forms to the surface providing protection to the material beyond the oxide layer thickness preventing corrosion.
+The general consensus is, as the laser removes the anodised layer an oxide layer, very quickly forms to the surface, providing protection to the material beyond the oxide layer thickness, preventing corrosion.

 How to achieve good results

-To achieve consistent white marks on aluminium the correct laser power, repetition rate, marking speed and image fill ratio must all be made.
+To achieve consistent white marks on aluminium, you need the correct laser power, repetition rate, marking speed and image fill ratio.
 With most aluminium’s a slight deviation, either way, from your standard settings should be enough to pull back any variation you see.
-In some cases it may also be worthwhile considering a second pass with much lower power settings to lightly skim the image removing any burning caused by the initial process pass.
+In some cases, it may also be worthwhile considering a second pass with much lower power settings to lightly skim the image, removing any burning caused by the initial process pass.